-When your pressure switch isn’t functioning correctly, you’ll likely hear the fan going and the switch clicking a couple times before the furnace switches off completely.
+When your pressure switch isn’t working correctly, you’ll likely hear the fan going and the switch clicking a few times before the furnace switches off completely.
 When a part isn’t functioning right, your furnace will turn off to protect you.

-Your furnace will tell you something is wrong with a red flash from its indicator light, which it uses to present error codes.
+Your furnace will let you know something is incorrect with a red flash from its indicator light, which it uses to present error codes.
 It uses this red light to flash code, like Morse code.

-You may note fast flashes or an alternating slow flash as it communicates a fault code.
+You may note fast flashes or an alternating slow flash as it transmits a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Atmostemp Service Experts Heating & Air Conditioning tech will investigate other parts of your furnace first.
-A handful of other issues can also generate the error code, like a blocked vent or cracked hose.
+Before replacing the switch, your Atmostemp Service Experts tech will investigate other parts of your furnace first.
+A handful of other issues can also generate the error code, like a clogged vent or cracked hose.

-The price to fix your furnace depends on the issue with it and how long it takes to fix it.
+The price to repair your furnace depends on the issue with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can anticipate to pay between $40 to $350.

-If you should have furnace repair, reach out to the pros from Atmostemp Service Experts Heating & Air Conditioning to understand the fault code and fix the situation to your standards.
+If you should have furnace repair, reach out to the pros from Atmostemp Service Experts to diagnose the fault code and fix the situation to your standards.